-If you're making a personal injury claim, now is probably a good time to familiarize yourself with terms like "duty of care" and "negligence," which play a big part in determining who is at fault after most kinds of accidents.
+If you're making a personal injury claim, now is probably a good time to learn about "duty of care" and "negligence," which play a big part in determining who is at fault after most kinds of accidents.

-At any given time, everyone has a legal duty to act reasonably so as to avoid injuring other people.
-When people fail to meet this legal duty, they may be liable for any resulting harm experienced by others.
+Everyone has a legal duty to act reasonably and avoid injuring other people.
+When people fail to meet this legal duty, they may be "liable" (responsible) for the harm they cause.
 This is a core principle of personal injury law.

-As an example, consider a car accident.
-If Driver A's car strikes Driver B's car after Driver A ran a red light, Driver B can sue Driver A (in most states) for resulting injuries and vehicle damage.
-This is true even though Driver A did not intend to injure Driver B. Driver A will likely be liable for injuries to Driver B because Driver A had a duty to act as a reasonable driver, and to avoid acting in a way that might cause injury to others on the road.
-To put this another way, Driver A (like all drivers on the roads and highways) owes a duty of care to everyone else on the road.
-A reasonable driver would not have driven through a red light because that act is careless and likely to injure others.
+For example, think about a car accident.
+If Driver A's car hits Driver B's car after Driver A ran a red light, Driver B can sue Driver A (in most states) for accident-related injuries and vehicle damage.
+Even though Driver A didn't intend to hit Driver B, Driver A will likely have to pay for Driver B's losses (like car repairs and medical bills) because Driver A had a duty to use reasonable care to avoid harming anyone else on the road.
+In other words, Driver A, like all drivers, owes a duty of care to everyone else on the road.
+A reasonable driver wouldn't have driven through a red light because that act is careless and likely to injure others.
 So, we can say that Driver A breached a duty of care.

 The law also imposes a higher duty of care on some professionals, including doctors and lawyers.
-A doctor must not only act as a reasonable person would under the circumstances, but must also act with the skill and professionalism that a similarly-trained doctor would exhibit under the circumstances.
-Breach of this special medical standard of care can lead to a medical malpractice case.
+A doctor must not only act as a reasonable person would under the circumstances, but must also provide the level and type of care that a reasonably competent and skilled health care provider, with a similar background and in the same medical community, would have provided under the circumstances.
+A violation of this special medical standard of care can lead to a medical malpractice case.

 The duty of care also applies to businesses.
 So, imagine that a coffee shop fails to place a rug or mat near a doorway on a rainy day.
 Water accumulates, and a customer slips and falls due to the slippery floor.
-The coffee shop failed to fulfill its duty to act as a reasonable business so as to avoid causing foreseeable injuries to customers.
-As a result, the customer will likely be able to sue the business for slip and fall injuries.
+The coffee shop failed to fulfill its duty to act as a reasonable business to avoid causing foreseeable (predictable) injuries to customers.
+As a result, the customer will likely be able to sue the business for a slip and fall injury.

-So, "negligence" is a legal term that basically means a breach of a legal duty.
-The "duty of care" which was discussed above, is one of the four elements that a person must prove in order to win a lawsuit for negligence.
+So, "negligence" is a legal term that basically means a breach of a "duty of care" (see above).

-The other three elements are relatively easy to understand.
-Once a plaintiff has proven that a defendant had a duty of care, in order to win the lawsuit the plaintiff must prove that the defendant failed to act in line with that duty of care (or "breached" the duty), that the plaintiff suffered harm (damages), and that the damages were actually caused by the defendant's breach (causation).
+Once a plaintiff has proven that the person being sued (the "defendant") owed the plaintiff a duty of care, the plaintiff must prove that the defendant failed to act in line with that duty of care (or "breached" the duty), that the plaintiff suffered harm (damages), and that the damages were actually caused by the defendant's breach (causation).

-Second, Pete would have to prove that Dave breached the duty of care.
-Dave was using his phone while driving, ran a red light, and struck a truck because he wasn't paying attention.
-That would easily qualify as a breach of the duty to act reasonably to keep passengers safe.
+Second, Pete has to prove that Dave breached the duty of care.
+The bus driver ran a red light while looking at his phone in violation of the vehicle code.
+Both violations (running a red light and distracted driving) qualify as a breach of the driver's duty to use reasonable care to keep passengers safe.

-So, Pete has established Dave's (and the bus company's) fault for the harm suffered, and Pete would have a valid case against the bus company.
+So, Pete can show the bus driver was at fault for his injury.
+Pete has a valid case against the bus company (employers are typically liable when an employee's careless actions harm someone else under a concept called "vicarious liability").
 Learn more about proving negligence in a personal injury case.